mn-xd/Xmonad-installation/README.md

-# Easier to use Arch linux installer.
+# Easie to use XMONAD installer

+## Description
+Script for arch linux to install xmonad with all dependencies.
+Optionally with this script you can install alacritty terminal emulator and firefox web browser

-## Still in beta
+## Installation

-It sets up everything for you, you only need to write few lines of code to setup archlinux installation.
+To install you need to do `git clone https://github.com/mn-xd/Xmonad-installation.git` then  `cd Xmonad-installation` and `chmod +x xmonad_install.sh`.
+To run this script you can type this command `./xmonad_install.sh`.